-- Visit Chattahoocheetech.edu and click on me@CTC - Click on BannerWeb and log in.
-If you are unable to log in, please visit a Student Affairs front counter or email Records@chattahoocheetech.edu to have your password reset. - Click on "Student Affairs & Financial Aid" and then "Student Records". - Click on "Request Official Transcript" and follow the steps on each page.
+- Visit the CTC home page and click on me@CTC - Click on BannerWeb and log in.
+If you are unable to log in, please visit a Student Affairs front counter or email Records@chattahoocheetech.edu to have your password reset. - Click on Student Affairs & Financial Aid and then Student Records. - Click on Request Official Transcript and follow the steps on each page.